VictordeBaare/VictordeBaare.github.io/index.md

 }
 ```

 From here on out we can start adding our custom logic.
-Because we are making an rather dumb mapping method I added the logic to check if its a method with a return type and a single input parameter.
+Because we are making a rather dumb mapping method I added the logic to check if its a method with a return type and a single input parameter.
 If thats the case we can go further to create a mapping code action and register it to Visual Studio!

 The mapping itself contains a bit more complex logic.
 Because we are trying to create a mapper there is the potential for some recursion.
 For example it is possible that the root object contains a property which itself is a complex object which needs to be mapped.
 For this reason we create an object to hold these extra statements.
 Now for the next step we check what type the returntype and input type is.
 For example is it an Enum, is it a list or is it a standard complex object.